mgijax/datatest/README.md

 The easiest way to build a test is to copy the tests/template\_test.py file and customize it.

 Note that there are provided **assert** methods in the DataTestCase class.
-Use these in your tests so we can catch failures and report which _cacheLoads_ need to be re-run and which other fixes are suggested.
+Use these in your tests so we can catch failures and report which _cacheLoads_ need to be re-run and which _otherFixes_ are suggested.

     E.g.
     self.assertQueryCount(expectedCount, query)